 But Cornelia’s slinky, skin-tight 1920s wardrobe is no match for this bulky object, which not only protrudes from the outline of her dresses, but also tends to swing out of control at the slightest movement.
 Her only consolation comes when she discovers that Emily has been forced by her mother to wear a safety-pocket as well.
 There is a darling illustration in Our Hearts Were Young and Gay of the girls showing each other those dreadful appendages that have been fastened onto them by their mothers.

 Not surprisingly, it doesn’t take long for these items to become a terrible embarrassment to the girls.
-It happens when they try to make the best of the fact that their ship is stuck on a sandbar and listing to one side.
+It happens when they try to make the best of the fact that the ship they’re traveling on to Europe is stuck on a sandbar and listing to one side.
 They attempt to dance on a slippery, tilted floor with some nice young men whom they had met earlier in the day.
 Cornelia explains:

 “Gradually I became aware that something soft and strange was bumping against my knees… [My partner] began glancing downward uneasily and I realized that something was, in all probability, hitting him too.
 Then, with a wave of horror, it dawned upon me what was happening.
 That mortifying safety-pocket of mine had got swaying and was rhythmically and indiscriminately thudding first against my limbs then against those of the mystified young man.”

 At that same moment, Cornelia sees Emily, her face beet red, walk off the dance floor with her partner.
 Clearly the same thing has just happened to her.
 That pretty much spells the end of the safety-pockets.